-For most, if not all d/Deaf and hard of hearing people, social events can be an awkward one and a difficult one at the same time.
+For most, if not all deaf and hard of hearing people, social events can be an awkward one and a difficult one at the same time.

 If everyone is talking and the environment is not right, then it’s very easy to feel secluded and left alone.

 But what if you, as a hearing person, want to prevent that?
 (And kudos to you for wanting to do that).
-How can you help to make a d/Deaf/hard of hearing person feel included, at least as much as possible?
+How can you help to make a deaf and hard of hearing person feel included, at least as much as possible?

 Watch the video below…